A topic from the subject of Electrolysis in Chemistry.

 Step-by-Step Details:

-1. Prepare the lemon: Cut the lemon in half and insert a zinc nail and a piece of copper wire into each half.
-Ensure that the metals do not touch.
+1. Prepare the lemon: Roll the lemon firmly on a table to break up the internal cell structure and increase juice flow.
+Cut the lemon in half.
+Insert the zinc nail and a piece of copper wire into each half, making sure the metals do not touch each other.
+The deeper the insertion, the better the contact.

-3. Observe the voltage: Turn on the multimeter and set it to measure DC voltage.
-Touch the probes of the multimeter to the ends of the connected metals.
+3. Observe the voltage: Turn on the multimeter and set it to measure DC voltage (usually indicated by a "V" with a "-" symbol).
+Touch the multimeter probes to the exposed ends of the wires connected to the zinc and copper electrodes.
+Note the voltage reading.

 Significance: